When it comes to life insurance, there are two main types: term and whole.

 Term Life vs. Whole Life Insurance: Policy Features

-Which insurance plan has better policy features?
+Which type of insurance plan has better policy features?
+Again, this all depends on your needs.

 Term Life Insurance | Whole Life Insurance | |